Xilinx/wireless-xorif/src/xorif-app/README.md

 * Server mode:
     * Typical usage: `xorif-app -s`
     * Use `-s` for server mode (note, this is the default and so not necessary in most cases)
     * Use `-p` to change the TCP/IP port number
     * Use `-e` to change the ethernet device name (when using time-stamping)
+    * Use `-i` option to auto-initialize the server (instead of sending "init" command each time)

 * Client mode:
     * Typical usage: `xorif-app -n 192.168.0.55 ...`
     * Use `-c` for "command-line mode" (runs commands specified on the command line, e.g. `xorif-app -c "get sw_version"`)
     * Use `-f` for "file mode" (runs commands specified in a text file, e.g. `xorif-app -f config.txt`)
     * Use `-n` to set the IP address (default is the localhost, i.e. 127.0.0.1)
     * Use `-p` to change the TCP/IP port number
     * The xorif-app server needs to be initialized before , so first time: `xorif-app -c "init"`

+* Note on server/client ports
+    * It is important that the xorif-app server and client are using the same port number to communicate
+    * The xorif-app server will not start if the specified port is not available (e.g. in use by another xorif-app instance).
+In this case, an error is also displayed.
+Either close/kill the other xorif-app server, or select a different port number to continue.

 ### Command-Line Mode

 * This mode allows basic configuration and interaction with the system using the xorif-app command line.

 * Usage:
     * Ensure that an instance of the xorif-app "server" is running on the target hardware, e.g. `xorif-app -s`
     * Issue a command using the xorif-app "client" (optionally specifying the IP address and port number of the "server" if needed) and the required command e.g. `xorif-app -n 192.168.0.55 -c "get sw_version"`.

 * It is also possible to send multiple commands on the same command line.
 Because of the way command line arguments are handled, each command should be enclosed in quotes, e.g. `xorif-app -n 192.168.0.55 -c "get sw_version" "get fhi_hw_version"`.